Mozart: Symphony 12 - 14

 Winds: oboe, horn

-I like how Mozart emphasizes the offbeats in the main melody here, and it develops at it goes on too.
-The first utterances emphasize beats 3 and 6 in the 6/8 meter.
-Later it changes to the second dotted crotchet as receiving the stress and eventually finds the strong beat where it belongs on 1.
-This provides much interest for the listener, as the melodic content is not content to remain the same, but instead, evolve over the course of its path.
+I like how Mozart emphasizes the offbeats in the main melody here, one which develops at it goes on too.
+The first utterances of the melody emphasize beats 3 and 6 in the 6/8 meter.
+Later the emphasis changes to the second dotted crotchet as receiving the stress, and eventually the strong beat pops up where it belongs on beat 1.
+This provides much interest for the listener, as the melodic content is not content to remain the same, but instead, evolves over the course of its path.

-Mozart allows both oboes and horns to stuck around in this movement.
-There is none here, but I could imagine the orchestral texture benefiting from harpsichord in my mind, something I don't often say.
+Mozart allows both oboes and horns to stick around in this movement.
+While there is none here, I could imagine the orchestral texture benefiting from harpsichord in my mind, something I don't often say.
 Something about the C-minor key and the rocking 6/8 meter leads my imagination this way.

 Movement 3